Novel constraints on fifth forces and ultralight dark sector with asteroidal data: Results and Discussion

-Also shown in Fig.~\ref{fig:constraints2} are existing leading bounds from torsion balance~\cite{PhysRevD.50.3614,Schlamminger:2007ht,Wagner:2012ui}, black hole superradiance~\cite{Baryakhtar:2020gao}, and precessions of planets~\cite{Poddar:2020exe}.
-Only the vector superradiance bound is present since the scalar superradiance one requires further studies on supermassive black holes, owing to large uncertainties due to their environments.
-We emphasize that, unlike existing laboratory constraints and other derived bounds, asteroids offer an actual probe of fifth forces with range beyond the au scale.
-For torsion-balance tests, for example, more complex long-range force models may be invoked to bypass these constraints~\cite{Khoury:2003rn}.
+Also shown in figure~\ref{fig:constraints2} are existing leading bounds from equivalence principle tests~\cite{PhysRevD.50.3614,Schlamminger:2007ht,Wagner:2012ui,Berge:2017ovy}, black hole (BH) superradiance~\cite{Baryakhtar:2020gao}, and planetary precession~\cite{Poddar:2020exe}.
+Lunar Laser Ranging (LLR)~\cite{Williams:2004qba,Murphy:2013qya} provides the leading bound for masses $\gtrsim 10^{-16}\,$eV and is included for completeness.
+A concept for a hypothetical space mission similar to LLR exploiting the Martian moon Phobos is also under development, and is referred to as Phobos Laser Ranging (PLR)~\cite{Turyshev:2010gk}.
+Such a test would be extremely sensitive to the parameter $\widetilde\alpha$ and could potentially improve bounds by two orders of magnitude on scales of an astronomical unit.
+Only the vector superradiance bound is present since the scalar superradiance one requires further studies on supermassive BHs, owing to large uncertainties concerning their environments.
+Asteroids offer an actual probe of fifth forces with range beyond the au scale that is complementary to the scales probed within laboratories; more complex long-range force models may be invoked to bypass torsion balance constraints~\cite{Khoury:2003rn,Burrage:2016bwy}.
+We have also set a new limit on Yukawa gravity.